System Design Space

 • Pick 5-7 mandatory rules that can be validated automatically, not only in manual reviews.

-• Align teams on a deprecation notice format and migration calendar.
+• Align teams on deprecation notice format and migration calendars.

-• Assign explicit API owners and publish owner-level SLA for contract evolution decisions.
+• Assign explicit API owners and publish a contract-change agreement in the catalog.

 Who should read it first

-• Platform/API Guild members and architects building organization-wide standards.
+• API Guild members, platform engineers, and architects building organization-wide standards.

 • Microservice team leads with a growing set of internal and external APIs.